adelbennaceur/adelbennaceur.github.io/content/posts/adam_vs_adamw/index.md

 # Weight Decay vs. L2 Regularization in Adam

-Weight decay is a regularization technique that penalizes large weights by multiplying weights by a factor (less than 1) each update, effectively "decaying" the weight magnitude over time.
+Weight decay is a regularization method that penalizes large weights by multiplying weights by a factor (less than 1) each update, effectively "decaying" the weight magnitude over time.
 In classical SGD, applying weight decay at each step is equivalent to adding an L2 penalty $\frac{\lambda}{2}|\theta|^2$ to the loss function (with $\lambda$ appropriately scaled by the learning rate).
 In other words, for standard (non-adaptive) SGD, weight decay and L2 regularization are mathematically equivalent **when using a constant learning rate**.

 However, for adaptive optimizers like Adam, L2 regularization and weight decay are not equivalent​ .
 In most implementations, "weight decay" has been applied by adding an L2 penalty term to the loss or gradient.
 This means the Adam update effectively incorporates the regularization gradient into $g_t$.
-For example, if using L2 regularization, one would add $\lambda,\theta_{t-1}$ to the gradient:
+For example, if using L2 regularization, one would add $\lambda\theta_{t-1}$ to the gradient:

 $$
 g_t^{(\mathrm{L} 2)}=\nabla_\theta f_t\left(\theta_{t-1}\right)+\lambda \theta_{t-1}